jenkinsci/job-dsl-plugin/docs/Job-reference.md

 ### IRC

 Interface for the [IRC plugin](https://wiki.jenkins-ci.org/display/JENKINS/IRC+Plugin).
 All the options can be set and multiple channels can be added.
 The channel calls support named parameters as well.
 The notification settings can be disabled with passing false as a parameter.
 A complete example:

+For security reasons, do not use hard-coded passwords.
+See [[Handling-Credentials]] for details about handling credentials in DSL scripts.

 ```groovy
 irc {